 In other words, an SUR greater than 1.0 indicates that more device days were observed than predicted; conversely, an SUR less than 1.0 indicates that fewer device days were observed than predicted.
 SURs are currently calculated in NHSN for the following device types: central lines, urinary catheters, and ventilators.

-More information regarding the CAUTI 2015 baseline SUR model and the parameter estimates can be found at:
+More information regarding the CAUTI SUR model and the parameter estimates can be found in the SUR Guide.